Strata (octets: saxophone, guitar, bass guitar, piano, keyboard, violin, viola, cello)

 Strata is in three movements, fast, slow and fast.
 Each of the movements treats music as a kind of layer cake, with several strands composed from the bass upwards (which is perhaps not surprising from a composer who is also a bass player).
 As the bass repeats, it is varied, turned upside down, and combined with an ever-changing array of upper parts, which intertwine with each other and engage in hockets (the word means "hiccup" and is a medieval technique by which a melody is divided between several performers to give a "hiccup" effect).
 In the slow movement, the harp plays constant regular pulses in cycles which shorten with each repetition, creating a gamelan-tinged texture with long meandering melodies in the winds and strings.

-Instrumentation: Saxophone, guitar, bass guitar, piano, keyboard, violin, viola, cello.
+Instrumentation: Saxophone, guitar, bass guitar, piano, electronic keyboard, violin, viola, cello.

 Duration: 13 min.